SimonZeng7108/Video-TransUNet/README.md

 To fully utlise the Temporal feature of the model, sequential image data should be converted to numpy arrays and concated in `[T, H, W]` for BW data and `[T, C, H, W]` for colored data.

 ### 3. Train/Test
-A small batch size is recommanded as the size of the data and nature of TCM components.
+A small batch size is recommanded as the size of the data and nature of TCM components.<br/>
 Train:<br/>
 `python train.py --dataset Synapse --vit_name R50-ViT-B_16`<br/>
 Test:<br/>